Cong projects unity in Rajasthan, says Gehlot, Pilot will fight assembly poll together | Politics

 ''Both the leaders Ashok ji and Sachin ji agreed to the proposal on these things,'' he also said.

 Asked what proposal he was talking out, Venugopal said, ''Both have left it to the (party) high command.
 The high command will take the decision and both have agreed.''
 On what formula has been decided, he said, ''We decided that both the leaders have agreed to go together and it will be a joint fight against the BJP.
 We will win the state.''
 Congress general secretary Jairam Ramesh later tweeted, ''The Congress party is well on its way to repeating its Karnataka success in Rajasthan as well.''
+Later in a tweet, Venugopal said, ''Our team in Rajasthan will unitedly fight the 2023 elections and break the decades-long tradition of alternating governments by registering a thumping victory!''
 Pilot has been attacking the Gehlot government over the issue of inaction on alleged corruption during the previous BJP government led by Vasundhara Raje and has been vocal against his own party's chief minister.

 This was the first time after a long gap that the Rajasthan chief minister and his former deputy met face-to-face in the presence of top party leadership.